buddy77ra/July4_Assignment_3/README.md

 # ⛅ Weatherly – Smarter Forecasts, Simplified

-Weatherly is an AI-powered weather app that offers real-time forecasts, smart suggestions, and location-based alerts—all wrapped in a clean, minimalist design.
+Weatherly is an AI-powered weather app that offers real-time forecasts, smart suggestions, and location-based alerts,all wrapped in a clean, minimalist easy to use design.

 ---

 ## 📖 Description

 Weatherly combines real-time weather data with AI to help users make informed daily decisions.
-From choosing what to wear to planning for storms, Weatherly has you covered—whether you're coding indoors or hiking outdoors.
+From choosing what to wear to planning for storms, Weatherly has you covered—whether you're hanging indoors or hiking outdoors.

 ---